 When I first started visiting Old Delhi a couple of years ago, I started with Raziya Sultan’s Tomb.
 However, I did not even find it on my first attempt.
 A week later I returned from a different direction and found it with the help of a local guy.
 While the history is undeniable, part of Old Delhi’s charm lies in the labyrinthine and mysterious nature of its alleys.
 There are far too many of them to be displayed accurately by Google Maps and there are many little anecdotes, myths and urban legends that normally do not make it to history textbooks.
 So, when I was informed of this Old Delhi walk, that too by real historians and authors such as the Liddle Sisters, I decided to join immediately.

-To give credit where its due, the walk was made possible by Alka Kaushik under the aegis of SALT (Society for Arts & Literature), a Chandigarh based non-profit group interested in preservation and promotion of all manner of vulnerable heritage.
+The walk was made possible by Alka Kaushik under the aegis of SALT (Society for Arts & Literature), a Chandigarh based non-profit group interested in preservation and promotion of all manner of vulnerable heritage.
 One can also have a look at Alka’s blog for travel writings in Hindi and English.
 The guides for the walk were Madhulika Liddle and Swapna Liddle.
 I have been following Madhulika’s blog for quite sometime, mainly for her heritage explorations and writings on classic Bollywood films.
 But her primary claim to fame is the Muzaffar Jang Series, fictional adventures of a Mughal era detective, set in real locations of present day Old Delhi.
 The latest book of this series called Crimson City has just released and we all got autographed copies of the book to make the morning even better.

 On the other hand Swapna, who is an accomplished historian herself, has come up with the book called Delhi: 14 Historic Walks, a very useful companion for those who want to explore Delhi all by themselves.
 She also took the lead to the walk as we walked through the locations that are mentioned in Crimson City.